johnkou97/johnkou97.github.io/_projects/exomoons.md

 <div class="caption">
     The Fourier Transformation of the radial velocity time-series shown before.
 On the left panel, we have the first observational run, while the second one is on the right panel.
 With the red vertical lines showing the main peak frequencies.
 </div>

+Using the `starry` package, simulations demonstrated that the number of spots on the surface directly impacts the periodicity of the RV signal.
+Latitude had no significant effect on the period.
+By extrapolating the simulated data, the number of spots required to produce the observed RV signal periods was estimated.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">